Mike Arcuri: Early life, education and career

 Arcuri's father was Carmen Arcuri.
 His mother, Elizabeth, retired as a stenographer.
 Arcuri graduated from Thomas R. Proctor High School, in Utica, New York in 1977.

 In 1981, Arcuri graduated from the State University of New York at Albany where he majored in history and minored in economics.
 In 1984, he graduated from New York Law School and was admitted to practice law in New York state in 1985.

 Arcuri returned to Utica to open a law office in 1986.

 Oneida County District Attorney

 In 1993, Arcuri was elected District Attorney of Oneida County, home to Utica.
 He was only the third Democrat ever to hold the post and the first in 40 years.

 U.S. House of Representatives

 The 22nd congressional district encompasses a large swath of central New York, including Utica, Auburn, Rome and most of the suburbs of Binghamton.

-A member of the moderate Blue Dog Coalition, Arcuri was named by the National Review (March 2010) as one of the most centrist members of the House, with a voting record of 50.2% liberal and 49.8% conservative, a distinction he shared with only one other member of the United States House of Representatives during the 110th Congress.
+A member of the right-wing Blue Dog Coalition, Arcuri was named by the National Review (March 2010) as one of the most centrist members of the House, with a voting record of 50.2% liberal and 49.8% conservative, a distinction he shared with only one other member of the United States House of Representatives during the 110th Congress.